 On August 8th, 2009, a judge vacated Lisker’s conviction on the grounds that it was based on false evidence and inadequate legal defense and five days later Lisker was released from prison pending retrial.

 On September 21, 2009, prosecutors moved to dismiss the charges.
-Lisker’s lawsuit against the City of Los Angeles was still pending as of June, 2012.
+Lisker filed a federal wrongful conviction lawsuit against the City of Los Angeles that was settled in January 2016 for $7.6 milion.